Poems, Chiefly in the Scottish Dialect (Edinburgh Edition)

-Poems, Chiefly in the Scottish Dialect (Edinburgh Edition) is commonly known as the first Edinburgh Edition and the partial second setting has become known as the Stinking Edition.
-It is a collection of poetry and songs by Robert Burns, first "Printed for the Author" by William Smellie in Edinburgh and published or "Sold by William Creech" of Edinburgh on 17 April, an announcement being made in the Edinburgh Advertiser on that date, although the date 21 April 1786 is given by a few authors.
-The Kilmarnock Edition made Robert Burns Caledonia's Bard whilst the 'Edinburgh Edition' elevated him into a position amongst the world's greatest poets.
+The Edinburgh Edition is the name given to the second edition of Robert Burns's Poems, Chiefly in the Scottish Dialect, published by William Creech of Edinburgh on 17 April 1787.
+It followed the Kilmarnock Edition of 1786.

 The Edition and its contents

 It was the second published edition of Burns's work, his first edition having been printed nine months before in Kilmarnock.
 It cost 5 shillings for subscribers and 6 shillings for non-subscribers.
-The printing of 1500 copies had been initially planned however demand was such that circa 3000 copies were printed, with estimates ranging from 2,894 to 3,250, and 1500 subscribers for 2876 copies are listed, however Burns lost some of the Subscription Bills .. and perhaps some have been mislaid resulting in a need to sell some copies at the subscribers price.
+The printing of 1500 copies had been initially planned however demand was such that circa 3000 copies were printed, with estimates ranging from 2,894 to 3,250, and 1500 subscribers for 2876 copies are listed, however Burns lost some of the Subscription Bills "and perhaps some have been mislaid", resulting in a need to sell some copies at the subscribers price.
 By comparison only 612 copies of the Kilmarnock Edition of which 88 are known to survive however no record exists of the number of the first Edinburgh Edition that are extant.
-Cairney states that local tradition in Kilmarnock has it that an extra six were printed for Burns as 'author's copies', making 618 in total.
+Cairney states that local tradition in Kilmarnock has it that an extra six were printed for Burns as "author's copies", making 618 in total.